ggustin93/ghostly-plus-dashboard/memory-bank/activeContext.md

 ## Learnings & Project Insights

--   Module resolution in Next.js with newer dependencies (React 19, Radix UI) and tools (npm, Turbopack) can sometimes require extensive troubleshooting (cache clearing, reinstalls, specific flags like `--legacy-peer-deps`, disabling Turbopack).
+-   Module resolution in React with Vite with newer dependencies (React 19, Radix UI) and tools (npm, Turbopack) can sometimes require extensive troubleshooting (cache clearing, reinstalls, specific flags like `--legacy-peer-deps`, disabling Turbopack).
 -   Clearly defining the roles of different backend options (Next.js server, Edge Functions, separate FastAPI) is important for architectural clarity.
 -   `npx supabase start` can have architecture compatibility issues (`exec format error`) on M1 Macs, particularly with the `postgrest` service.
 -   Manual Docker Compose setup provides more control for resolving such issues (e.g., using `platform: linux/arm64`).